-Objectives Controls 01 To promote reuse and recycling in mixed use developments.
+Controls O1 To promote reuse and recycling in mixed use developments.
 C1 The waste and recycling storage area for the residential component is separate to the waste storage area provided for the commercial component.
-C2 The controls in Section 5.5 (Residential flat buildings, manor houses, multi dwelling housing and multi dwelling housing (terraces)) apply to the residential component of mixed use development.
-C3 The controls in Section 5.6 (Commercial and non-residential developments) apply to the non-residential component of mixed use development.
+C2 The controls in Section 5.5 (Multi dwelling housing and residential flat buildings) apply to use residential component of mixed use development.
+C3 The controls in Section 5.6 (Commercial and non residential developments) apply to the con-residential component of mixed use development. ad by wide Range Ringer Range Ringer Range